j-2k/ShaderShowcase2023/README.md

 - Arcade Kill Effect Video
 - Quake 1 Player Movement Video

+# License?
+Please be careful since I'm using ripped models from popular games.
+This isn't commercial just going to be for testing & making a video for fun out of it.

 ## My Personal Notes
 #### ***FIX FOR SKYBOX STRETCHING THROUGH SHADER CODE***
 ```